Adebola Williams

 Adebola Williams (born 1986) is a Nigerian media entrepreneur, journalist, political consultant, and motivational speaker.
-He is the Group CEO of RED | For Africa.
-He co-founded and runs Red Africa, Africa's largest portfolio of youth media brands which include Red Media Africa, Statecraft Inc., The Future Awards Africa, and YNaija.
+He was the Group CEO of RED | For Africa.
+He passed the leadership baton to Ayodeji Razaq in 2022.
+He co-founded and ran Red Africa, Africa's largest portfolio of youth media brands which include Red Media Africa, Statecraft Inc., The Future Awards Africa, and YNaija.

 His career in media and television began at the Nigerian Television Authority (NTA) with advocacy for youth, and, eventually good governance.
 Described as "the man with the golden touch" by Ghanaian President Nana Akufo-Addo, he was profiled by Forbes as the man who helped elect a trifecta of presidents in Africa.

 Early life

 Williams was born on 7 March 1986 "to a wealthy family, but when he was 10, his family lost everything they had, so he had to struggle."
 In his early teen years, Williams wanted to become an actor and was paid only 50 cents for his first acting role.

 "He started working as an assistant with a counselor and a psychologist as a freelancer without any relevant qualification by which time he had chalked up 3 years worthy experience with the Nigerian Television Authority (NTA)."